 Jungfraujoch is a year-round destination, but each season offers distinct experiences that define your perfect Alpine adventure.

-Tip: Check the Official Portal for Live Webcam before buying your ticket to check for better weather conditions.
+Tip: Check the Live Webcam before buying your ticket to check for better weather conditions.

 | Season | Months | Weather (Summit) | Experiences |